glennjesusl/medstar/README.md

   * Baguio         - 16.3994238,120.4411206
   * Metro Manila   - 14.5964947,120.9383599

-- When a cell is clicked.
-It should navigate to a second screen with the maps and show a vehicle route from the device’s current location going to the coordinates specifie in the tapped cell.
+- When an item is clicked, it should navigate to a second screen with the maps and show a vehicle route from the device’s current location going to the coordinates specifie in the tapped cell.

 - Use Google Maps Directions API